dysinger/kh6e.org/content/weather.md

-# Storms
+# Weather

-This page will have information about Hurricane Season.
+This page will have information about hurricane season.
 We've had almost a dozen named storms in the Pacific Ocean this year.

 * [Earth Wind Map over Hawaii](http://earth.nullschool.net/#current/wind/surface/level/orthographic=-154.05,19.04,889)